rboxvelasco/J-Interpreter/README.md

 This interpreter covers the essential elements to allow evaluating expressions, defining functions and applying basic operators on lists.

 In this `README`, you will find design decisions, descriptions of available features, and practical examples.
+Since this was developed as an assignment of a university subjetct, it mentiones "mandatory" and "additional" features, according to the work's original requirements.

 ---